-After a diagnosis of cancer, it’s important to find credible information and support.
+After a cancer diagnosis, it’s important to find credible information and support.
 With rare types of cancer, sometimes finding resources can be difficult.
 Cancer.Net provides comprehensive information about several types of rare cancers, in addition to more common types.

 On Cancer.Net, you can find the following resources for rare cancers:

 Additional educational and support resources are listed below.
-The links below will take you outside of Cancer.Net.
+These links will take you outside of Cancer.Net.

 National Organization for Rare Disorders (NORD)